 We view overall asset quality as good.
-DLG has a relatively conservative investment portfolio, but continues to undertake some modest re-risking actions, as reflected in the high risk assets (HRA) as a % of equity ratio, which increased to 20.4% at YE14 from 7.8% at YE13.
+DLG has a relatively conservative investment portfolio, but continues to undertake some re-risking actions, as reflected in the high risk assets (HRA) as a % of equity ratio, which stabilised at 19.2% at H1 15 (after increasing to 20.4% at YE14 from 7.8% at YE13).
 DLG continues to have no exposure to or appetite for equities and as such, HRA are primarily comprised of property investments and high yield bonds.